andyfischer/circa/docs/technical/object_model.md

 Circa's object model uses a pluggable type system and tagged pointers.
 A type is defined by creating a Type object, and adding functions to its slots to control its behavior.
-The type system is meant to be pluggable and flat.
-There's no (currently) no inheritance or type hierarchies.
+The type system is meant to be pluggable and flat; inheritance and complex type hierarchies are discouraged.
+(There is some limited support for metaclasses)

-Values are held by TaggedValue objects, each TaggedValue has a pointer to the type used, and a word-sized slot (called `value_data`) where the actual value is held.
+Values are held by TaggedValue objects, which look like this:

+    struct TaggedValue {
+        Type* value_type;
+        void* value_data;
+    };

-The type can use this space
-to hold the actual value, or it can hold a pointer to an allocated object.
+Each TaggedValue has a pointer to its original type, and a 32-bit slot to hold the actual data.
+The type can use `value_data` to hold the actual value, or it can store a pointer to an allocated object.
+Builtin types such as int, float, and bool will store their entire payload in `value_data`.

+The object system has enough hooks to support a variety of memory-management strategies, including reference counting or memory pools.
+Each type can have its own strategy.
+Circa doesn't have a global garbage collector.

 # Type slots #